winkleramy/WeddingCeremony/README.md

 ## Presentation

-I present to you, Jacqui and Dan Winkler!
+I present to you, Mr. and Mrs. Winkler!